sheeco/lstm/README.md

 File                         | Description
 ----                         | -----------
-args.log                     | Backup for the command line arguments. console.log                  | Backup for console output during execution.
+config.log                   | Backup for the configurations used during execution. args.log                     | Backup for the command line arguments. console.log                  | Backup for console output during execution.
 (train/test)-hitrate.log     | Hit rate percent (for multiple hit ranges) recorded by each epoch during training/testing. (the briefest level)